he Pale Horseman is the second book in Bernard Cornwell's entertaining

 a while, I know there are at least two more already published.

 One thing I didn't understand was the title.
-The Pale Horseman one of the four riders of the Apocalypse,
+The pale horseman is one of the four riders of the Apocalypse,

 I thought the Pale Rider was the bringer of Pestilence.
 But plague does not figure into this story at all.
 The other three

-riders are War (red horse), Famine (black horse), and Death (green horse??).
+riders are War (red horse), Famine (yellow horse), and Death (black horse).
 Perhaps I have my horsemen confused!